American mutilation of Japanese war dead: U.S. reaction

 "Stern disciplinary action" against human remains souvenir taking was ordered by the Commander-in-Chief of the Pacific Fleet as early as September 1942.
 In October 1943 General George C. Marshall radioed General Douglas MacArthur about "his concern over current reports of atrocities committed by American soldiers".
 In January 1944 the Joint Chiefs of Staff issued a directive against the taking of Japanese body parts.
 Simon Harrison writes that directives of this type may have been effective in some areas, "but they seem to have been implemented only partially and unevenly by local commanders".

 On May 22, 1944, Life magazine published a photo of an American girl with a Japanese skull sent to her by her naval officer boyfriend.
 The image caption stated: "When he said goodbye two years ago to Natalie Nickerson, 20, a war worker of Phoenix, Ariz., a big, handsome Navy lieutenant promised her a Jap.
 Last week Natalie received a human skull, autographed by her lieutenant and 13 friends, and inscribed: "This is a good Jap – a dead one picked up on the New Guinea beach."
-Natalie, surprised at the gift, named it Tojo.
+Natalie, surprised at the gift, named it Tojo (the family name of the Japanese prime minister, Hideki Tojo).
 The letters Life received from its readers in response to this photo were "overwhelmingly condemnatory" and the Army directed its Bureau of Public Relations to inform U.S. publishers that "the publication of such stories would be likely to encourage the enemy to take reprisals against American dead and prisoners of war".
 The junior officer who had sent the skull was also traced and officially reprimanded.
 This was, however, done reluctantly, and the punishment was not severe.

 The image was widely reprinted in Japan as anti-American propaganda.